AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 ___
 # GROUP REFLECTION

 My group and I were able to develop a presentation on the 2011 RSA Security Breach and present it to the class, tutors and Security Industry expert **Robert Mitchell** from the **GitLab Security Team**.
-[Artifact 1: Group Presentation](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/2019-02-08_01_21_12-Window.png)
+[Artefact 1: Group Presentation](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/2019-02-08_01_21_12-Window.png)

 Our group ran into some rough waters when one of our team members decided that it would be best if they were to drop out of the subject before the census date, this was due to them not having enough technical background to succeed in the studio and thought best to leave early.
 With this though, we were able to present as a group of three after evenly re-distributing the workload between ourselves, and were able to achieve a successful presentation on time.
-[Artifact 2: Member Leaving](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/Member-Leaving.png)
+[Artefact 2: Member Leaving](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/Member-Leaving.png)

 Through this presentation, we learned how **Zero-Day-Attacks** are a serious threat, how vulnerable Adobe Flash is, that a **Remote Access Trojan (RAT)** such as **Poison Ivy** has the ability to be a really good offensive tool especially with its feature-rich design.
 We also found that **human error is the weakest link** for security due to their lack of knowledge of the threat space and threat vectors and because of this can easily be socially engineered into infecting their own devices such as that of the RSA Security employee who’d clicked the infected .xls document in the spearfishing email.